 The Ten Essentials

 - Practice water conservation.
-The more wastewater you produce, the more the soil must treat and dispose.
+The more wastewater you produce, the more the soil must treat and dispose of.
 To reduce your water use:

 - Inspect your system once each year.
 Check the sludge and scum levels inside your septic tank to make sure that the layers of solids are not within the "early warning" levels.
 The tank also should be checked to see if the baffles or tees are in good condition.
 Periodically inspect the drainfield for odors, wet spots or surfacing sewage.
-If you drainfield has inspection pipes, check them to see if there is a liquid level continually over 6 inches.
+If your drainfield has inspection pipes, check them to see if the liquid level is continually over 6 inches.
 This may be an early indication of a problem.

 - Pump out your septic tank when needed.
 Don’t wait until you have a problem.
 Routine pumping can prevent failures, such as clogging of the drainfield and sewage back-up into the home.
 Using a garbage disposal will increase the amount of solids entering the septic tank and require more frequent pumping.